fw4spl-org/fw4spl-doc/Testing/index.rst

     # Launch the tests using 4 jobs, similar to the -j option of make
     ctest -j 4 .

+    # You can also use the make or ninja commands to do so
+    make test

+    ninja test

 Additional data
 ---------------